-Simulations suggest that the main effect of using a high learning rate is to encourage the network to store in the generative weights of units complete input patterns, which the wake-sleep algorithm then manipulates.
-However, this is an imperfect method of achieving such a result, since it only stores such patterns properly at the start of learning.
-Rather than do this, at random (on average, once every 5000 pattern presentations), we initialised an unused hidden unit with a pattern that the network fails to explain competently.
-Hidden units were considered unused if sum of their generative weights were less than 1/10of the maximum value across units.
-A pattern was deemed incompetently represented if the cost of coding the output units was more than 4 standard deviations away from the mean across recent other patterns.
-The algorithm is insensitive to manipulations in these parameters, although using a longer periodicity slows down learning.
-It is easy to see that there is a (non-zero) value of the generative bias for the added unit such that adding the unit is bound to increase the likelihood.
+across recent other patterns.
+The algorithm is insensitive to manipulations in these parameters, although using a longer periodicity slows learning.
+It is easy to see that there is a (nonzero) value of the generative bias for the added unit such that adding the unit is bound to increase the likelihood.
 However, it is generally impossible to know how to set this critical value.
-Therefore we set the generative bias arbitrarily to 1.0 and let wake-sleep modify it.3 These modifications made wake-sleep work consistently on bars problems from 4×4 to the largest we tried, 20×20 , and with either the BM or the Direct method.
-Figure 4b shows some samples generated by a Direct method version of the network - note that it has captured the regularity that horizontal and vertical bars do not coexist.
+Therefore, we set the generative bias arbitrarily to 1.0 and let wake-sleep modify it.3 These modifications made wake-sleep work consistently on bars problems from 4×4 to the largest we tried, 20×20 , and with either the BM or the Direct method.
+Figure 4b shows some samples generated by a Direct method version of the network.
+Note that it has captured the regularity that horizontal and vertical bars do not coexist.

-Finally, it would normally be substantially more work per iteration to learn BM than to learn the Direct method, because of the negative phase of BM learning (note that both phases will happen during the wake phase of the Helmholtz machine, since the recurrent model is in the generative model rather than the recognition model).
-However, we can take advantage of the fact that the network only has one hidden layer and perform this negative phase whilst drawing (the 75) samples during sleep.
+Finally, it would normally be substantially more work per iteration to learn BM than to learn the Direct method because of the negative phase of BM learning (note that both phases will happen during the wake phase of the Helmholtz machine, since the recurrent model is in the generative model rather than the recognition model).
+However, we can take advantage of the fact that the network has only one hidden layer and perform this negative phase while drawing (the 75) samples during sleep.
 This would not be possible for a hierarchical network with more than one hidden layer.